 Park City Rafting Trips on the Weber River

-We will pick you up at your lodging location at a set time.
-We’ll drive Northeast 45-minute drive into the Uinta National Forest foothills.
-When we get to the put-in spot, you can expect 10 minutes of gear preparation, shuttling the SUV and trailer to their location (about 15 minutes).
-Your Weber River Rafting Guide will conduct a safety speech showing you how to use your rafting gear in a safe manner and, how to handle any mishaps (which are extremely rare!).
+Once you arrive to the put-in location, your Weber river rafting guide will conduct a safety speech to show you how to use your gear in a safe manner and prepare you with safety measures while on the water.
 Depending on how fast the Weber river is flowing (May – July – high water), weather, and other factors, the Weber River rafting trip will take around 3 hours.
-All of UOA’s river guides are First Aid and CPR certified, and highly experienced.
+All of UOA’s river guides are First Aid certified, CPR certified and highly experienced.

 What to Wear on My Excursion.
 The summer can bring variable weather and temperatures.
 Typical daytime highs in July and August are in the 90’s, but occasionally can be as low as the 60’s.
 The day may start out relatively cool but quickly heat up by mid-morning.
-You may want to bring a warm top to start the day, but have a light layer or bathing suit underneath to rely on later.
+You may want to bring a warm top to start the day, but have a light layer or bathing suit underneath when it heats up.
 During the summer, Park City is blessed with sunny and dry weather, however, there are occasional afternoon thunderstorms that may pop up.
 You may want to bring a rain jacket if the weather predicts rain during your adventure.
 Be sure to check the local weather forecast trip to help you plan for the weather.

 - Wear clothing that will dry quickly.
-Swimsuits, nylon shirts and shorts, and other synthetic clothing is recommended; cotton and blue jeans are not recommended.
+Swimsuits, nylon and other synthetic clothing is recommended; cotton and blue jeans are not recommended.

-- Use footwear that will dry within a reasonable amount of time.
-We recommend rubberized or nylon-based sandals that secure to your foot, or river shoes.
+- Use footwear that will dry quickly.
+We recommend rubberized or nylon-based sandals that secure to your foot or river shoes.
 Flip flops may get lost.

 - The elevation of the Weber River is about 5,300 feet where we put in around Henefer, UT.
 There is plenty of sunshine, it’s a good idea to bring a hat and sunscreen that will protect you from sunburn.